 The poet expresses his discontentment about the attitude and wickedness toward the bad care of Nigerians and how our leaders are concerned about Nigerians.

 He continues that despite the resources we are endowed with in Nigeria, we still live in abject poverty.
 The poet wonders how the landlord lives as a tenant.
-We have resources that can take us easy but, surprisingly, we are still suffering.
+We have resources that can take us easily but, surprisingly, we are still suffering.

 Nigerians have to live in comfort.
 Ironically, we are living in distress and discomfort.
 The poor become poorer while the rich become richer in this country simply because our leaders are self-centered and selfish.